mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/01-bullshit-jobs-age-of-automation.md

 **Who's left:** Technical project managers who write code.
 Everyone else is now "Agile coaches" making consulting rates instead of salaries.

 ### Box-Tickers: Compliance and Documentation

+**Dr. Jennifer Chen's Dilemma**: Dr. Chen spent her days as a quality assurance coordinator at a mid-sized hospital, ensuring compliance with healthcare regulations.
+With a master's in healthcare administration and 12 years of experience, she thought her deep knowledge of HIPAA, Joint Commission standards, and state regulations made her indispensable.

+Then the hospital implemented AI-powered documentation systems that could automatically generate compliance reports, track audit trails, and flag potential violations in real-time.
+Dr. Chen's careful, detail-oriented work was suddenly replaceable by software that never got tired or made transcription errors.

+"I used to catch things that could cost the hospital millions in fines," she says.
+"Now the AI catches more violations than I ever could, and it works 24/7."

 **What they used to do:**
 - Write documentation